mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 #### `admin_host`

 The network interface where the HTTP admin interface listens on.
-The default value is the IPv6 address `::` which listens on all available network interfaces.
+The default value is the IPv4 address `127.0.0.1` which only listens for local connections.

 #### `admin_port`